glassbeadsoftware/snapmail/README.md

 ![sshot](https://github.com/ddd-mtl/snapmail-release/blob/master/snapmail-ui.png)

-This is the release repo for the native application (Electron) and [Holoscape](https://github.com/holochain/holoscape) bundle.
+This is the release repo for the native application (Electron).
-See [snapmail-dna](https://github.com/ddd-mtl/snapmail-dna) for holochain backend or [snapmail-ui](https://github.com/ddd-mtl/snapmail-ui) for web frontend source code.
+See [snapmail-rsm](https://github.com/ddd-mtl/snapmail-rsm) for holochain backend or [snapmail-ui](https://github.com/ddd-mtl/snapmail-ui) for web frontend source code.

 (CI and NIX configs are not set up for the moment.)